bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-1-what-is-sound.md

 As seen in Russell's animation, the molecules themselves don’t actually travel with the sound <sup>[[9]](#wiki-sound)</sup> but merely transport it a short distance to a neighboring molecule.
 It’s this transport at a higher level in terms of groups of molecules that comprise the physical phenomenon of a wave.

 ### Conclusion
-What are the signals our ears received?
+#### What are the signals our ears received?

-Are there mediums that cannot transmit waves?
-Yes, in space.
-(There are some illustrations at http://www.passmyexams.co.uk/GCSE/physics/sound-waves.html)
+I believe we can now comfortably use the term "sound wave."
+Sound waves are the signal that are reaching our ears.
+Sound waves are a result of a disruption in a medium, such as air, that causes molecules to hit each other causing a propagation or wave of that initial disruption to the ears of a listener.

+#### Are There Conditions Where Sound is Not Possible?
+Why yes!
+We described that sound results from a disturbance (movement) that occurs in a medium.
+There are "things" in that medium (molecules), that propagate that disturbance to a listener.
+What would be an example of a place where there would be nothing to propagate the disturbance produced by a moving object?
+Space.
+In space, there are no particles that can propagate the disturbance of a moving object.

+##### Are There Conditions on Earth Where Sound Is Not Possible?

+> Vacuum is space void of matter. <sup>[[10]](#wiki-vacuum)</sup>

+We can create such conditions.
+We can put an alarm clock in a jar and remove all of the air via a vacuum pump <sup>[[11]](#pass-my-exams-sound)</sup>.
+While there is air in the jar, the ringing of the alarm clock will be audible; however, the sound will grow faint until all of the air is removed, at which it will be inaudible <sup>[[11]](#pass-my-exams-sound)</sup>.

+#### How Do Sound Signals Compare to Others?
+We only talked about one kind of signal in our exploration, sound.
+However, there are different physical signals around us.
+There is a whole field called signal processing that is based on the analysis and techniques around modifying and mimicking these types of signals <sup>[[12]](#wiki-signal-processing)</sup>.

-There are different physical signals around us, one of them is sound.
-It is a vibration that propagates through a medium and can be decrypted by our ears.
-Light is also a vibration, but we can’t hear it because our ears weren’t designed to do so.
-Our eyes were designed to interpret that vibration [kalenzaga-shazam].
-Human ears can hear pure tones from 20 Hz to 20,000 Hz [kalenzaga-shazam], while light is composed of sine waves from 4 x 10^14 Hz to 7.9 10^14 Hz.
+We know air is a vibration (aka disturbance, pressure, etc.) that propagates through a medium and can be "decrypted" by our ears <sup>[[13]](#kalenzaga-shazam)</sup>; but light is also a vibration.
+The difference is that light vibrates much faster than sound and our ears weren’t designed to hear those types of vibrations; whereas, our eyes were designed to interpret that vibration <sup>[[13]](#kalenzaga-shazam)</sup>.

-How is it that we “hear” this information?

-We can now answer the question ["If a tree falls in a forest and no one is around to hear it, does it make a sound?"][tree-in-forest-sound].
+#### ["If a tree falls in a forest and no one is around to hear it, does it make a sound?"][tree-in-forest-sound]
+We can now answer this question.
 If we are referring to sound as a physical phenomenon; then yes, the tree falling will cause a physical sound event that could be analyzed and recorded <sup>[[1]](#communication-acoustics)</sup>.
 If we are referring to sound in terms of perception; then no, there is no listener around to actually hear the event <sup>[[1]](#communication-acoustics).

 [air-molecule-distance]: https://www.youtube.com/watch?v=NO9F2UJ1EcY